XDanfr/XDanfr/README.md

 ## hey! i'm xdan :)

-I'm a computer science, physics, and music tech A Level student who mostly writes code for fun, college projects, or to make useful stuff for myself and others.
+I'm a computer science, physics, and music tech A Level student who mostly writes code for fun, college projects, or to make useful stuff for myself and other people :D

 💻 **what i work with:**
 - Linux (currently on cachyos with hyprland on both my pc and laptop)